Bipolar Disorder and Misdiagnosis

 One the other hand people with bipolar disorder may be misdiagnosed during a period of mania as having attention deficit- hyperactivity disorder.
 If they have racing thoughts, excess energy and trouble focusing during their manic episode a psychiatrist may believe that they have ADHD.
 Although they may appear to have some of the symptoms of ADHD, these symptoms will shift when they enter an episode of depression.

-People with bipolar disorder are also sometimes misdiagnosed as having personality disorders such as borderline or narcissistic personality disorder.
+Sometimes bipolar disorder misdiagnosis for people with personality disorders such as borderline or narcissistic personality disorder.
 Some of the characteristics of these disorders may seem similar to what a bipolar person exhibits at certain points in their life.

 It is important for someone with a mental illness to receive an accurate diagnosis in order to get the treatment they need to minimize their symptoms.
 It can be difficult to recover if you are not receiving the right medication and the best therapy for your specific disorder.
 If you think you might have been misdiagnosed, seek a second and even a third opinion from a mental health professional.